Tuesday, October 11, 2016

 Some of the physical therapies, such as Nuat Boran (massage) are distinguished by a bigger emphasis on treating the external body and are applied to produce an effect on the physical body, whereas other therapies, such as Tok Sen, Yam Kahng or Chet Haek, are simultaneously semi-external and semi-spiritual.

-Apart from a body, the human being also has a mind, which is also influenced by Wind element and has the nature of the Space element.
+Apart from a body, the human being has a mind, which is made of Wind element and exists in the Space element.
 The Wind manifesting in the physical body is called gross Wind, whereas the Wind manifesting in the subtle body, or the mind, is called subtle Wind.
-The gross Wind is all the movements of the physical body, while the subtle Wind is the movement of the mind, for example, thoughts.
+The gross Wind is all the movements of the physical body, while the subtle Wind is the movement of the mind - thoughts, sensations and emotions.
 The gross aspect of the Wind moves through physical Sen channels, while the subtle aspect of the Wind in the body and around the body moves through psychic Sen channels.

 Like many varieties of Hindu and Tibetan yoga, Reusi Dat Ton is a system with a holistic approach of the human being, meaning there is an understanding that the practices affect both the mind and the body.
 And, like other yoga systems, Reusi Dat Ton cultivates the physical body and the mind together.
 However, these individual yoga systems are distinguished from one another by view and by the theoretical concepts from which each has respectively evolved.